PuzzleShuffler/BikeSharing/README.md

 # BikeSharing

 A Kaggle competition for bike sharing.
-Data analysis was done beforehand, followed by a `stacking regressor` to predict bike demand.
-Finished report within `bike.html`.
+Data analysis, followed by a `stacking regressor` to predict bike demand.
+Report is within `bike.ipynb`.